oasis-tcs/openc2-ap-er/oc2edr.md

 * MUST refer to the registry key
     * SHOULD refer to the registry key using the 'key' property
     * MAY refer to the registry key by including the key in the 'path' property
+* MUST populate the Command Arguments field with a 'er:downstream_device' argument

 OpenC2 Consumers that receive a 'create er:registry_entry' Command:
 * but cannot access the registry entry specified in the registry entry Target
     * MUST respond with status code 500
     * SHOULD respond with "Cannot access registry entry" in the status text
+* but the Command Arguments field is not populated with a 'er:downstream_device' argument
+  * MUST NOT respond with status code OK/200
+  * SHOULD respond with status code 400
+  * MAY respond with status code 500
+  * SHOULD respond with "Downstream device argument not populated" in the status text

 ### 2.3.11 Delete
 OpenC2 Consumers that receive a 'delete' Command: